c00kie17/dota-watch/README.md

 The `examples` directory contains an example file on how to interact with the module.

 # API

+all api calls except the constructor and promises.

 <a name="new_dotaWatch"></a>
 #### new dotaWatch(steamKey,twitchKey)
 The dotaWatch client object is created